 and professionals, business owners and managers in a variety of fields as well as government officials!

 In 2011 the program expanded to offer select sessions to all students who complete the application and interview process.
 In 2013 LFC received national recognition from the Ash Center for Democratic Governance and Innovation at the Harvard Kennedy School and is honored by Harvard as a “Bright Idea” in recognition as a creative and promising government program and partnership.
 In 2014 the scholarship increased to $1000 for each program graduate.
 In 2016 a WVU Capstone Study revealed the program is unique and stands apart when compared to youth leadership training programs across the country.

 Program coordination and facilitation originated from Dave Pollard and the non-profit Fayette County Education Fund, Inc. board was formed; the first Leadership Fayette County program class graduated in 2002.
 Rachel Davis joined in 2008 as a coordinator and facilitator.
 Upon Dave's retirement in 2016, Geoff Heeter joined as a coordinator and facilitator.

 The Fayette County Education Fund, Inc. is governed by a Board of Directors:

 Members: Sharon Cruikshank, Kenny Parker, Heidi Prior, Aletha Stolar, Angela Sundstrom, and Gene Worthington;

 Facilitator: Rachel Davis

-Scholarships and program funding are made possible by donations to the 501C3 Fayette County Education Fund, Inc. Click to donate any sum with PayPal and Contact Us with a note about how you would like to designate your donation.
+Scholarships and program funding are made possible by donations to the 501C3 Fayette County Education Fund, Inc. Click to donate any sum with PayPal.